corda/corda5-samples/java-samples/shinny-tokens/README.md

 In this application, we will mint gold tokens and then transfer these tokens.

 In this app you can:
-1. Write a flow to Create a Gold Asset/State on Ledger. `MintGoldTokensFlow`
+1. Write a flow to Create a Gold Asset/State on Ledger. `IssueGoldTokensFlow`
 2. List out the gold entries you had. `ListGoldTokens`
-4. Claim and transfer the tokens to a new member. `TransferGoldTokenFlow`
+3. Claim and transfer the tokens to a new member. `TransferGoldTokenFlow`
+4. Burn tokens available with a member. `BurnGoldTokenFlow`

 ### Setting up